 Friday, 14 August 2009

-Presumably because Titus Salt wanted Saltaire look smart, attractive and orderly - he had, after all spent a fortune on his vision for a 'model' township - there were various rules of conduct for the tenants.
+Presumably because Titus Salt wanted Saltaire look smart, attractive and orderly - he had, after all spent a fortune on his vision for a 'model' township - it is said that there were various rules of conduct for the tenants.
 As I said yesterday, he provided his villagers with state-of-the-(Victorian)-art Baths and a Wash-house in the centre of the village.
-Because of this, he tried to dissuade the villagers from hanging washing across the streets and yards.
-Whether he was successful or not I don't know, but there is no such rule nowadays.
+Some say that because of this, he tried to dissuade the villagers from hanging washing across the streets and yards.
+Whether this is true or not, I doubt, nor whether he was successful in keeping the village looking pristine but there is no such rule nowadays.
 I actually think the lines of washing can look quite attractive...rather like bunting, bringing a touch of colour and movement to the essentially monochrome pattern and straight lines of the houses and streets.